schaeferka/k8s-dungeon-crawl/README.md

 #### **2. The Portal**
 The Portal serves as the central API and event processor:
 - **Metrics Exporter**: Exposes game metrics (e.g., player health, monster counts) for Prometheus to scrape.
-- **Event Relay**: Sends game events (e.g., monster creation/destruction) to RabbitMQ.
+- **Event Relay**: Sends game events (e.g., monster creation/destruction) to the monster controller.

-#### **3. RabbitMQ**
-RabbitMQ acts as the event broker, connecting the game logic (via the Portal) with the Kubernetes controller.
-Events like `monster created` or `monster killed` are routed to the appropriate queues.
+Also included are web pages to help you monitor what's happening in the game.

-#### **4. Custom Resources and Controller**
+#### **3. Custom Resources and Controller**
 The `Monster` custom resource represents monsters in the game.
-A Kubebuilder-based controller listens to changes in these resources and manages corresponding Kubernetes resources, such as NGINX pods for each monster.
+A Kubebuilder-based controller listens to changes in these resources and manages corresponding Kubernetes resources, such as NGINX deployments for each monster.

-#### **5. Prometheus and Grafana**
+#### **3. Prometheus and Grafana**
 - **Prometheus**: Scrapes metrics exposed by the Portal.
 - **Grafana**: Visualizes game state metrics on a custom dashboard.

 ### Event Flow
 1. **Monster Creation**:
-   - The game server generates a `monster created` event.
+   - The game server generates send a POST message to the Portal.
-   - The Portal sends this event to RabbitMQ.
+   - The Portal creates a CRD to represent the monster.
-   - The Kubernetes controller processes the event, creating an NGINX pod with customized content for the monster.
+   - The Kubernetes controller then creates an NGINX deployment with customized content for the index page with information about the monster.

 2. **Monster Destruction**:
+   - When a monster is killed in the game, the Portal is notified.
+   - The Portal then deletes the CRD for the monster.
-   - A `monster killed` event triggers the controller to delete the corresponding NGINX pod.
+   - The Monster controller then deletes the corresponding NGINX deployment.

+### Event Flow Diagram

 ### Key CRD: Monster
 ```yaml